Defense found: Bucks overwhelm Celtics for 116-92 win - Philly

+MILWAUKEE (AP) - Length and athleticism make the Milwaukee Bucks a dangerous team with the ball.

+When they defend the way they did on Friday night against the Boston Celtics, they're nearly unstoppable.

-MILWAUKEE (AP) - Khris Middleton scored 23 points, Giannis Antetokounmpo added 19 and the Milwaukee Bucks used a dominating first half to overwhelm the Boston Celtics 116-92 on Friday night, narrowing their deficit in the first-round playoff series to 2-1.
+Khris Middleton scored 23 points, Giannis Antetokounmpo added 19 and the Bucks used a dominating first half to overwhelm the Celtics 116-92, narrowing their deficit in the first-round playoff series to 2-1.

 Eric Bledsoe and Jabari Parker each added 17 for the energized Bucks, who held the Celtics without a field goal for nearly an 11-minute stretch of the first half.